 - 22.6 mg of vitamin C

 The authors suggest that this reaction may have resulted from the presence of latex-like proteins in jackfruit.

 Other case reports suggest that consuming jackfruit can also trigger allergic reactions in people with birch pollen allergies.

 However, allergic reactions to jackfruit are extremely rare.

-Many specialty supermarkets and Asian food stores sell fresh, canned, or frozen jackfruit.
+Many specialty supermarkets sell fresh jackfruit.
+General grocery stores may sell canned or frozen jackfruit.
 Canned jackfruit may contain syrup or brine.

-The flesh of unripe jackfruit is green, and it changes to yellow as it ripens.
+The flesh of unripe jackfruit is green, changing to yellow as it ripens.
 A person can eat the flesh of fresh, ripe jackfruit on its own or use it in a range of recipes, including desserts.